getpopper/popper/docs/ci/popperci.md

-# PopperCI
+# Popper and CI systems

-The idea behind PopperCI is simple: by structuring a project in a commonly agreed way, experiment execution and validation can be automated without the need for manual intervention.
-In addition to this, the status of an experiment (integrity over time) can be tracked by the service hosted at ci.falsifiable.us.
-In this section we describe the workflow that one follows in order to make an experiment suitable for automation on the PopperCI service.
-In the next section, we show a use case that illustrates the usage with a concrete example.
+By following a convention for structuring the files of a project, experiment execution and validation can be automated without the need for manual intervention.
+In addition to this, the status of an experiment (integrity over time) can be tracked by a CI service.
+In this section we describe the workflow that one follows in order to make an experiment suitable for automation on CI systems.

 ## Experiment Folder Structure